Omnibus-Type/Asap/README.md

 *To contribute to the project contact Omnibus-Type at omnibus.type@gmail.com*

 **12 Aug 2018 (v.2.0) Omnibus-Type**
-- Support for GF Latin Plus
+- Updated to GF Latin Plus set
+- Supports 219 Latin languages used in 212 countries

 **05 Mar 2017 (v.1.9) Omnibus-Type**
 - Enabled Panose with correct values